-The respondent contends that the appeal should be dismissed and claims that the Air Passenger Rights Regulation, under Article 3(3) thereof, is not applicable.
-It argues that the appellant booked the tickets as part of a strictly time-limited special offer provided by the respondent, called 'Teacher Promo'.
-According to the respondent, the appellant was required to pay only fees and aviation taxes, and therefore acquired the tickets free of charge.
+The respondent contends that the Air Passenger Rights Regulation, under Article 3(3) thereof, is not applicable.
+It argues that the appellant[s] booked the tickets as part of a strictly time-limited special offer provided by the respondent, called 'MEDICS'.
+According to the respondent, the appellant[s] were required to pay only fees and aviation taxes, and therefore acquired the tickets free of charge.

-First of all, the outcome of the appeal depends essentially on whether the Air Passenger Rights Regulation is applicable in the present case.
+First of all, the outcome of the action depends essentially on whether the Air Passenger Rights Regulation is applicable in the present case.

-The appellant purchased the flight ticket as part of a special offer provided by the respondent.
-The appellant had to pay only the aviation taxes and fees described in the booking confirmation as 'Taxes and Carrier-imposed Fees', whereas the ticket fare came to EUR 0.00.
-In that context, the Chamber first is uncertain whether, in such a case, the passenger travels 'free of charge' within the meaning of the first alternative in [the first sentence of] Article 3(3) of the Air Passenger Rights Regulation.
+The appellants purchased the flight ticket[s] as part of a special offer provided by the respondent.
+The appellants had to pay only the aviation taxes and fees.
+In that context, the referring court is first of all uncertain whether, in such a case, the passenger travels 'free of charge' within the meaning of the first alternative in [the first sentence of] Article 3(3) of the Air Passenger Rights Regulation.

-If the first question is answered in the negative, that is to say, the passenger does not travel free of charge in the case where he or she is required to pay only taxes and fees, the outcome of the appeal will then turn on the question of whether the 'Teacher Promo' special offer involves a reduced fare not available directly or indirectly to the public.
+If the first question is answered in the negative, that is to say, the passenger does not travel free of charge in the case where he or she is required to pay only taxes and fees, the outcome of the appeal will then turn on the question of whether the 'MEDICS' special offer involves a reduced fare not available directly or indirectly to the public.

-The flights at issue were booked as part of that special offer provided by the respondent for a limited time and in limited quantity, and which was available only to certain professions.
+The flights at issue were booked as part of that special offer provided by the respondent for a limited time, which was available only to a group or groups of certain professions.

 In its judgment of 21 September 2021 (X ZR 79/20), the Bundesgerichtshof (Federal Court of Justice, Germany) held that a discounted fare granted by an air carrier for business trips made by employees of an undertaking which had concluded a corresponding framework agreement is available to the public within the meaning of the first sentence of Article 3(3) of the Air Passenger Rights Regulation.
 This ruling of the Federal Court of Justice is based on the assumption that a fare is available to the public in the case where it is aimed at an indefinite number of persons who do not have a special relationship with the air carrier going beyond a (potential) customer relationship.
 In its view, a special relationship in that sense exists only where the discount was not granted solely for the purposes of increasing sales, promotion or customer loyalty, but rather in view of a cooperative or other close relationship.
 It is generally understood that the notion of 'the public' denotes an indefinite number of persons who are not connected to each other in any particular way.
-That court took the view that, according to those criteria, a fare is available to the public even where not every potential customer would be able to take advantage of it.
+The Federal Court of Justice took the view that, according to those criteria, a fare is available to the public even where not every potential customer would be able to take advantage of it.
 Rather, what counts is whether the number of persons in question can be determined with sufficient precision and whether those persons are sufficiently connected to each other and can be delimited as a closed category vis-à-vis the public.
 In the case of the corporate fare, the Federal Court of Justice held that there is no sufficiently close connection between the beneficiaries in the case where, although the offers are not available to everyone, the only thing that the category of beneficiaries has in common is that they fulfil the specified criteria.